Muscle Fibers: The real form of Machismo - Examination of a Bovine Hamstring

 The experiment was very useful at showing that bovine and humans share many of the same bodily structures, including muscle fibers.
 This experiment showed that Bovine skeletal muscles are striated, and have many nuclei within their cells.
 This description is also typical of human skeletal muscles as well.
 The main difference between the two species is that humans can utilize their limbs in much more complex ways than bovine, and are capable of having their muscles permanently set into a fixed set of contractions called muscle tone.
 Bovine are not exactly 'macho men' but nevertheless their basic skeletal muscle structure is the same as even the strongest humans.
 The fibers of this particular bovine showed no signs of major damage or disease, meaning that this area of the bovine was healthy when it died.
 Naturally, meat manufacturers would not want to sell damaged or diseased meat to the public, knowing that this action will eventually end in a massive lawsuit.

 Knowing the descriptions of muscle fibers can be very useful to people like doctors or physical trainers, for they can use their equipment to check the fibers for superficial or even cellular damage.
 If an athlete complains about muscle injuries, the trainer should know that skeletal muscles are striated and have many nuclei, as well as are under voluntary control of the peripheral nervous system.
 This way, the trainer can run tests to see what problems could be causing pain or whether any serious damage is present.
+Doctors can examine muscle fibers and determine if they are healthy, or if the fibers are damaged and the patient requires surgery or other means to relieve their pain.

 Over all, this experiment was useful, but at the same time difficult.
 Challenging experiments are always good for studying, as they make the student work to complete their goal.
 In this case, the challenge was using a dissecting probe to remove a muscle fiber small enough for examination.
 A sample that is too large will not show up on the microscope, and a sample that is too small may not contain any meaningful pieces of evidence that can get results that are relevant to the experiment.
 However, after much trial and error, my partner and I were able to find excellent sources of muscle fibers, therefore allowing us to collect excellent data about the bovine fibers.